dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-inserting-and-deleting-data/limiting-data-modification-functionality-based-on-the-user-vb.md

 > [!NOTE]
 > With the addition of this editable GridView the `Suppliers` DropDownList s `SelectedIndexChanged` event handler should be updated to return the GridView to a read-only state.
 Otherwise, if a different supplier is selected while in the middle of editing product information, the corresponding index in the GridView for the new supplier will also be editable.
 To prevent this, simply set the GridView s `EditIndex` property to `-1` in the `SelectedIndexChanged` event handler.

 Also, recall that it is important that the GridView s view state be enabled (the default behavior).
 If you set the GridView s `EnableViewState` property to `false`, you run the risk of having concurrent users unintentionally deleting or editing records.
-See [WARNING: Concurrency Issue with ASP.NET 2.0 GridViews/DetailsView/FormViews that Support Editing and/or Deleting and Whose View State is Disabled](http://scottonwriting.net/sowblog/posts/10054.aspx) for more information.

 ## Step 5: Disallow Editing for Discontinued Products When Show/Edit ALL Suppliers is Not Selected